Advaxis, Inc. (ADXS) CEO Ken Berlin on Q2 2020 Results - Earnings Call Transcript

 In the Phase 1/2 clinical trial for our ADXS-PSA construct, studied in combination with KEYTRUDA, a leading checkpoint inhibitor, we were pleased to see a prolongation of survival in men with late-stage prostate cancer with a median overall survival of 33.7 months in 37 patients in the combination arm of this study.
 In a subset of these patients, dosed with prior docetaxel and visceral metastases, we observed a median overall survival of 16.4 months, which compares quite favorably to best supportive care on the one hand and to KEYTRUDA alone on the other hand.
 In addition, we saw no additive toxicities in this combination.

-To put these results in perspective, it’s important to note that these meaningful impacts on survival have not been previously observed with immunotherapy in this patient population.
+To put these results in perspective, it’s important to note that these meaningful impacts on survival have not been previously observed with immunotherapy in this advanced patient population.

 These are intriguing results, and we are assessing next steps for the ADXS-PSA program.
 We will keep you updated as we have more clarity on our path forward with this program.

 The ADXS-NEO approach on the other hand was designed to present a large payload of neoantigens to stimulate a targeted patient-specific T-cell response against cancer cells.
 The ADXS-NEO Phase 1 study provided us with immunogenicity data, which showed that a neoantigen approach delivered through our Lm platform was capable of generating specific T-cell responses against hotspot mutations, as well as other personal neoantigens and demonstrated the potential to control tumor growth with our first multi-antigen drug construct.